 UPDATED: 23 Apr.
 2017

-An up-to-date list of little "less popular" Python libraries that can add tremendous value to your data projects.
+Below is a list of little "less popular" Python libraries that can add tremendous value to your data projects.

 Github stats: 84 watchers, 1004 stars, 155 forks